 Hampton received his doctorate and Master of Arts in sociology from the University of Toronto, and his Bachelor of Arts (Hons.) in sociology from the University of Calgary.
 Before joining the faculty at MSU, he was the Endowed Professor in Communication and Public Policy and Co-Chair of the Social Media & Society Cluster in the Department of Communication in the School of Communication and Information at Rutgers.
 Other previous posts include assistant professor at the Annenberg School for Communication, University of Pennsylvania; as well as Assistant Professor of Technology, Urban and Community Sociology, and Endowed Class of ’43 Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.

 When he’s not teaching or researching, Hampton spends time working on his small local farm and doing projects with his two boy.
-He also shares his Okemos home with his wife, Brenda, pet tortoise named Happy, and various chickens and ducks.
+He also shares his Okemos home with his wife, Brenda, pet tortoise named Happy, and various chickens, ducks, goats and a goose.